DQL Function Reference¶

 Result Example:

-Note: Returns an array type, containing all deduplicated values.
+Note: Returns array type, containing all deduplicated values.

-Gets all values of a field, returning an array type.
+Gets all values of a field, returns array type.

 Syntax: